Leo Laporte

-Leo Laporte (/ləˈpɔrt/; born November 29, 1956) is the former host of The Tech Guy weekly radio show and a host on TWiT.tv, an Internet podcast network focusing on technology.
+Leo Laporte (/ləˈpɔrt/; born November 29, 1956) is the former host of The Tech Guy weekly radio show and founder of TWiT.tv, an Internet podcast network focusing on technology.
 He is also a former TechTV technology host (1998–2008) and a technology author.
-On November 19, 2022, actor, writer, musician, and comedian Steve Martin called in to Laporte's radio show to announce Leo's retirement from The Tech Guy radio show.
-Laporte's last new radio show will be December 18, 2022 with reruns for the remainder of the year.
-Rich DeMuro later appeared on the show to announce that he will be taking over in January with a weekly show, recorded on Saturdays, called "Rich On Tech."
+On November 19, 2022, actor, writer, musician, and comedian Steve Martin called into Laporte's radio show to announce Leo's retirement from The Tech Guy radio show.
+Laporte's last new radio show was December 18, 2022 with reruns for the remainder of the year.
+Rich DeMuro later appeared on the show to announce that he would take over in January with a weekly show, recorded on Saturdays, called "Rich On Tech."

 Background

-Laporte was born in New York City, the son of geologist Leo F. Laporte.
-He studied Chinese history at Yale University before dropping out in his junior year to pursue a career in radio broadcasting, where his early on-air names were Dave Allen and Dan Hayes.
+Laporte was born in New York City, the son of geologist Leo F. Laporte, and grew up in Providence, Rhode Island.
+From 1973 to 1976, he studied Chinese history at Yale University before dropping out in his junior year to pursue a career in radio broadcasting, where his early on-air names were Dave Allen and Dan Hayes.
 He began his association with computers with his first home computer, an Atari 400.
 By 1984 he owned a Macintosh and wrote a software review for Byte magazine.

-Television and radio

-Laporte has worked on technology-related broadcasting projects, including Dvorak on Computers in January 1991 (co-hosted with technology writer John C. Dvorak), and Laporte on Computers on KGO Radio and KSFO in San Francisco.
+From 1985 to 1988, he operated one of the first Macintosh-only bulletin board systems, MacQueue.